Data Security and Handling

 - When the Renovate App runs and decrypts the Private Key, it is stored in memory only as long as necessary to retrieve temporary tokens for each installation, and it is never written to any log

-We have chosen to assign ownership of the app to an otherwise unused account “
+We have chosen to assign ownership of the apps to the GitHub organization “

 The Renovate App requires the following GitHub Permissions: